monk-io/docs/docs/develop/basic-app.md

 ### Preparing the container

-Monk runs containers so our App needs to be containerized before we can start handling it.
+MonkOS runs containers so our App needs to be containerized before we can start handling it.
 We will use Docker in this tutorial as it is the easiest way to obtain a container image from the App's source code.

 Open the folder containing the source and inspect the Dockerfile that we have prepared: